mailchimp/content-style-guide/06-web-elements.html.md

 ### Headings and subheadings

 Headings and subheadings help organize content for readers.
+Be generous and descriptive.

 Headings (h1) give people a taste of what they’re about to read.
-They come before the rest of the copy on the page.
-Be generous and descriptive with your headings.
+Use them for page and blog titles.

 Subheadings (h2, h3, etc.) break articles into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable.